A good breeder provides safe nurturing conditions for their dogs

 of the dog should you have any questions, concerns or need advice

-working with someone that KNOWS their breed.
+with someone who KNOWS their breed.

 A good breeder will never tell you their dogs come from